 It does still have its flaws.
 The soundtrack again features the same two or three K-pop ballads over and over, and the orchestral music is super melodramatic.
-The lead romantic couple have about five kisses in the whole series and the other romances’ high point is holding hands or hugging, which feels pretty lame after sex-heavy Western TV.
-And while Hye-jung is a martial-arts-expert and a brain surgeon, she is for the most part meek, polite and submissive in a heavily male-dominated world.
+The lead romantic couple have about five kisses in the whole series and for the most part romance consists of holding hands or hugging, which feels pretty lame after sex-heavy Western TV (though I think this is precisely what attracts a lot of Westerners to K-drama, I’m finding it odd).
+And while Hye-jung is a martial-arts expert and a brain surgeon, she is for the most part meek, polite and submissive in a heavily male-dominated world.

 This is of course a world of beautiful people, and the fact that they’re surgeons means they have expensive cars and expensive clothes.
 Food plays a prominent role, which led to me having a lot of cravings for ramen and rice bowls.
-Shin-hye and the male lead Rae-won have great chemistry, which kept me glued even when they’re making the classic TV couple mistake of keeping pointless secrets from each other.
+The lead couple have great chemistry, which kept me glued even when they’re making the classic TV couple mistake of keeping pointless secrets from each other.

 It’s not The West Wing, or even ER, but it is pretty good TV.